SuLab/sulab.org/handbook/using-amazon-web-services.md

 your public SSH key

-If you don’t have your ssh key yet, follow this guide to create one first.
+If you donâ€™t have yourÂ ssh key yet, followÂ this guide to create one first.
 This guide applies to terminals under Linux, Mac OS and Window Linux subsystem (WSL).
 Keep your private key, but send your public key only.

-your desired OS (need to justify if it’s something other than the latest Ubuntu Server LTS release)
+your desired OS (need to justify if itâ€™s something other than the latest Ubuntu Server LTS release)